 I actually haven’t made up my mind on where I’m placing all her easter goodies in yet, in the past a basket was a given of course, but now we have so many options!!!
 Baskets, crates, tin buckets, bags..you get the picture.
 I’m actually recycling a crate and silver tin that I had picked up to use as decor for her birthday party + a tiny basket and I recently picked up an adorable bunny bag for her egg hunt.
 I’ll see which of these works better when the day gets closer, I just couldn’t resist not getting the bunny bag, so cute.
 It’s nice to have options, and I love how we can make their easter baskets so personal nowadays.🐣

-I’ve collected a few handmade items from some of my favorite small online businesses and a few others from big corporations we all love like target and Costco to fill her basket.
+I’ve collected a few handmade items from some of my favorite small shops and a few others from target and Costco to fill her basket.
 I just think it’s nice to know that we can fill their basket with useful items that we as parents were planning on buying anyway.
 Example of those that I picked up are toothbrushes + toothpaste, a sippy cup, boogie wipes, and baby dishware.
 Then other things to get her ready for the upcoming warm seasons like stockings, spring bows, a new hat/bonnet, sunglasses, and a spring outfit.

 Then of course you can add a little fun to their basket by picking up Easter theme goodies, target always has the best options for kids in their dollar section to throw into the mix.
 I picked up some bubbles, a beauty kit made out of wood, some mini linen tea towels, and some adorable stuffed carrots for her kitchen.
 As well as, a set of Dr. Seuss block books that I found at Costco for a very good price.
 My sister had previously picked up a headband with bunny ears from the target brand Cat & Jack that I’m going to add in to her basket as well.